crossbario/autobahn-js/doc/work/tutorial_pubsub.rst

 Conventional synchronous programming in JavaScript, in which the program blocks until there is a function result, is not an option if apps are to remain speedy.

-To handle this problem, the |ab| library implements a form of promises.
+To handle this problem, the **Autobahn|JS** library implements a form of promises.
 This means that together with the publish or subscribe, you pass at least one function to handle the result of the action, e.g.

 .. code-block:: javascript